dandmcqueen/Module_14_Challenge/README.md

 # Ada Tuned Model

 **The Ada tuned model showed the best results.
-It greatly improved the reacall and f-1 for the -1 results but this came at a cost as the recall for the 1.0 results dropped.
+It greatly improved the recall and f-1 for the -1 results but this came at a cost as the recall for the 1.0 results dropped.
 It performed well through 2019 and had great results for the fisrt half of 2020.
-Further adjustments could be made to the SMA's and data size to help correct the drop through the second half of 2020.
+Further adjustments could be made to the SMA's and data size to help correct the drop through the second half of 2020.**

 <p align="left"><img src="images/ada_tune.jpg">